-How ALFA has evolved
+How Alfa Systems has evolved

-ALFA supports sophisticated asset configurations, from computer equipment to motor vehicles and more.
+Alfa Systems supports sophisticated asset configurations, from computer equipment to motor vehicles and more.
 Features include residual value maintenance, end-of-term options and management, n-tier asset hierarchies, miscellaneous information at asset, agreement and customer levels, whole life asset tracking and profitability and asset level business process control.

 In 1996, CHP started to use LANSA/PCX the predecessor of Visual LANSA.
-This allowed CHP to deploy ALFA to multiple platforms, as LANSA/PCX could generate C from the same high-level LANSA source code that was used to generate iSeries code.
+This allowed CHP to deploy Alfa Systems to multiple platforms, as LANSA/PCX could generate C from the same high-level LANSA source code that was used to generate IBM i code.

-"LANSA's virtual fields are an enormous advantage.
-The ALFA database, like most operational databases, is engineered for speed and doesn't store any calculated data.
+"LANSA's virtual fields are an enormous advantage," Denton continues.
+"The Alfa Systems database, like most operational databases, is engineered for speed and doesn't store any calculated data.
 For example, if you try to calculate exposure in any other query tool, you would have to include about 10 fields from several files in your calculation.
-With LANSA Client, it is just one virtual field.
-That makes it easy and completely consistent with other reports and screens in ALFA.
-We are thinking of marketing LANSA Client as ALFA Client."
+With LANSA, it is just one virtual field.
+That makes it easy and completely consistent between all reports and screens in Alfa Systems."

 "Now most of our developers are trained in Visual LANSA.
-Visual LANSA scales well, which is important because our project range from a few months to multi-million dollar projects with over 50 developers.
+Visual LANSA scales well, which is important because our projects range from a few months to multi-million dollar projects with over 50 developers.
 With the help of LANSA, we have achieved an enviable track record of being on-time and on-budget for every implementation."

 Visual LANSA scales well, which is important because our project range from a few months to multi-million dollar projects with over 50 developers

-By virtue of LANSA we are able to deploy our systems over a variety of popular platforms including Windows, IBM iSeries and Linux.
+By virtue of LANSA we are able to deploy our systems over a variety of popular platforms including Windows, IBM i and Linux.
 LANSA keeps evolving.
 We can offer new technologies without having to re-develop existing logic.
 We can deliver high quality, maintainable code very quickly," continues Denton.

-"ALFA's smaller clients can run their system in a Windows environment with either an Oracle or SQL Server database, while larger clients can leverage the benefits of the robust and scaleable iSeries, UNIX or Linux environments," says Denton.
+"Alfa Systems’ smaller clients can run their system in a Windows environment with either an Oracle or SQL Server database, while larger clients can leverage the benefits of the robust and scalable IBM i or Linux environments," says Denton.

 "We have never regretted our decision all those years ago to use LANSA.
 As we have grown and technology has evolved, LANSA has been right there with us," continues Cooper.